The best and most comfortable slipcovered sofas of 2022 & how to pick them

 Expect all that quality to come with a substantial price though.
 In the case of the Lounge II petite, it will be $2,300 and above for the standard slipcovered 83” sofa.

-Despite being one of the priciest options, I would still recommend this in a heartbeat, especially when you consider that Crate & Barrel is pretty much the only high-end, commercially famous brand that has a presence in other parts of the world.
+Despite being one of the priciest options, I would still recommend this in a heartbeat, especially when you consider that Crate & Barrel is pretty much the only high-end, commercially famous brand that has a presence in several countries around the globe.

 It’s a great place to shop if you’ve got the budget to splurge on something fancier and of higher quality than what you’d find at IKEA.